SIDN/entrada/README.md

 # ENTRADA

-ENTRADA - A big data tool for DNS data analytics.
+Entrada - A tool for DNS big data analytics

 ENTRADA processes DNS data (PCAP-files) from an input location (local, HDFS or S3) and converts and enriches the data to Apache Parquet format, finally sending the results to one of following endpoints:
 - HDFS + Impala (hadoop)